camilahorita/myMovies/README.md

 How to start?
 - Open the project in your machine;
-- Replace the 'API_KEY' inside the movie.service.ts document with one generated on the OMDb API website: https://www.omdbapi.com/ ;
+- Replace the 'API_KEY' inside the 'movie.service.ts' document with one generated on the OMDb API website: https://www.omdbapi.com/ ;
 - Inside the project root run the following commands:

 	npm intall